akashmailar/amazon-prime-analysis/README.md

 ## Project Summary

-In today's competitive streaming industry, platforms like ***Amazon Prime Video*** are constantly expanding their content libraries to cater to diverse audiences.
+In today's competitive streaming industry, platforms like ***Amazon Prime Video** are constantly expanding their content libraries to cater to diverse audiences.
 With a growing number of shows and movies available, data-driven insights play a crucial role in understanding trends, audience preferences, and content strategy.

 This **Amazon Prime TV Shows and Movies Data Analysis** project focuses on exploring and analyzing content available on ***Amazon Prime***.
 The dataset consists of two CSV files: `titles.csv` and `credits.csv`, providing comprehensive information on movies, TV shows, ratings, popularity, genres, and cast/crew details.
 The dataset specifically contains data available in the **United States**.

+By performing an in-depth analysis, this project aims to uncover insights into the platform's content distribution, user preferences, and trends over the years.
+It enables stakeholders to make data-driven decisions to enhance content recommendations and acquisitions.

 ---